DomVinyard/auth0-react-node-ts/README.md

 http://localhost:3000, https://add_production_url_here_once_deployed.com
 ```

 3. You will see that Auth0 has provided you with a `Domain` and a `Client ID`.
-In your forked repo open `/.env.example` , rename it `.env` and set these two values.
+Inside your app open `/.env.example` , rename it `.env` and set these two values.
 Your app is now configured to fetch tokens from Auth0.
+There is a one final environment variable which we will set in step 5.

-4. Finally, we need an api to connect to.
+4. Next, we need an api to connect to.
 Visit the [demo api hosted on Replit](https://replit.com/@DomVinyard/auth0-react-node-ts-server) and fork the project.
 Inside your new forked Replit project, click on 'Secrets' and add the following.

 ```#
 key: AUTH0_DOMAIN
 value: <your Auth0 Domain> (example: dom.eu.auth0.com)
 ```

-5. Replit has assigned you a url for your forked project.
-Back in your client repo, open your .env file and set `REACT_APP_API_URL` to this value (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).
-Your app is now configured to talk to the api.
+5. Finally we need to connect the app to the api.
+Back in your app repo, open your .env file and set `REACT_APP_API_URL` to your Replit URL (it will look something like `https://auth0-react-node-ts-server--your_username.repl.co`).

-That's it, we have Auth0 configured for both your client (hosted locally) and your server (hosted on Replit).
+That's it, we have Auth0 configured for both your app and your api.
 The two can now communicate securely.

 ## How does it all work?